beluga2255/beluga2255.github.io/README.md

 For Chrome, I find that this extension works well, and once again, you use https://beluga2255.github.io as the URL: https://chromewebstore.google.com/detail/custom-new-tab-url/mmjbdbjnoablegbkcklggeknkfcjkjia

+### And Since I Can't Wait...

+The first person to view this wins a free ticket to making me happy:)

 #### ***NOTE:***

 This is not a real search engine, it uses google to actually do the searching.
 It is just a really nice new tab skin.